 The idea of character voice often brings to mind a character’s favorite words and phrases—for example, whether a character calls something neat, cool, lit, or dope.
 That’s coming at character voice from the outside in.
 To build character voice from the inside out, start with what the character observes in the first place.

-- What characters think about what they notice
+- What they think about what they notice

 Read the rest at Writers Helping Writers.